Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: The Seiberg--Witten equations and the deformed flat space solution.

-Having tested our ideas in the context of the $\beta$--deformation, we proceed to check whether one can specify the appropriate background for the $\rho$--deformation as well.
-It actually turns out that the closed string data $(g_{s},g,B)$ determined in the fashion described above, satisfy the supergravity equations of motion only up to \emph{third} order in the deformation parameter $\rho$.
-The result is at least perplexing --- whereas it doesn't completely invalidate our considerations it indicates the presence of some kind of flow in them.
-In fact, the discrepancy at higher orders can be traced in a variety of reasons.
-Note however that the breakdown of (\ref{SW}) in the case of a nonassociative deformation seems to be the most plausible one, since nonassociativity manifests itself at second order in the deformation parameter.
-We postpone further discussion on this issue until section 6 and close this section by presenting the detailed --- though not particularly illuminating --- form of the solution to this order \footnote{See appendix for the precise definition of the variables $x,x_{i},y,y_{i}$ which appear here.}.
+To proceed, we check whether the closed string fields $(g_{s},g,B)$ determined from (\ref{SW}) for the $\rho$--deformation, satisfy the supergravity equations of motion.
+It turns out that they do but only up to \emph{third} order in the deformation parameter $\rho$.
+The discrepancy at higher orders is expected since there is no way to determine the validity of (\ref{SW}) for nonassociative deformations.
+At the same time, nonassociativity becomes manifest at second order in the deformation parameter.
+We postpone further discussion on this issue until section 6 and close this section with the explicit solution to this order.